nandanasrikammari/EDA_E-commerce/README.md

 # E-Commerce Data Analysis (EDA)

-This repository contains an *Exploratory Data Analysis (EDA)* on an e-commerce dataset.
+This repository contains an *Exploratory Data Analysis (EDA)* on an e-commerce data.
 The goal of this project is to uncover insights about product sales, revenue trends, and customer behavior.

 ## Project Overview
 The analysis focuses on: